-1.1 A quadriplegic voter using the Ballot Marker 2

-1.2 ImageCast Precinct Ballot tabulator 3

-1.3 Audio Tactile Interface (ATI) 3

-1.4 The adjustable arm-mounted LCD is shielded with a privacy cowl 4
+$1.2 \\ 1.3$ A quadriplegic voter using the Ballot Marker 3 3 1.5 The adjustable arm-mounted LCD is shielded with a privacy cowl 4 3.1 Table of satisfaction measurements.
+Table of performance measurements.
+16

-1.5 Ballot Marking Table and LCD Display with adjustable arm on Ballot Box 4

-2.1 VotingMachineSurvey 12

-Table of satisfaction measurements

 List of Tables